AdobeDocs/experience-manager-65.en/help/assets/assets-workflow.md

 # Process digital assets {#process-assets}

 [!DNL Adobe Experience Manager Assets] allows you to work on your digital assets in many ways to allow for robust asset processing.
-You can use the available processing methods or extend the methods to ensure end-to-end business process completion using, audits and compliance of, discovery and distribution of, and basic sanity of your digital assets.
-You can do all this while achieving the required scale and customization.
+You can use the default or customized processing methods to ensure end-to-end business process completion, audits and compliance, discovery and distribution, and basic sanity of your digital assets.
+You can do the asset management tasks while achieving the required scale and customization.

 ## Understand workflows {#understand-workflows}

 For asset processing, [!DNL Experience Manager] uses workflows.
 Workflows help automate the business logic or activities.
 Granular steps to accomplish specific tasks are provided by default and developers can create their own custom steps.
 These steps can be combined in a logical order to create workflows.
-For example, a workflow can automatically apply watermark on uploaded images based on a specific criteria such as metadata embedded in image, folder it is uploaded to, resolution of the image, and so on.
-Another example is a workflow configured to watermark images in such a manner and simultaneously addressing multiple asset management needs such as adding metadata, creating renditions, adding intelligent tags for asset discovery, publishing to a datastore, setting permissions for user access, and so on.
+For example, a workflow can apply watermark on uploaded images based on a specific criteria, such as folder it is uploaded to, resolution of the image, and so on.
+Another example is a workflow configured to watermark and simultaneously add metadata, create renditions, add intelligent tags, and publish to a datastore.

-## Default workflows available in Experience Manager {#default-workflows}
+## Default workflows available in [!DNL Experience Manager] {#default-workflows}

 By default, all uploaded assets are processed using [!UICONTROL DAM Update Asset] workflow.
 The workflow executes for each uploaded asset and accomplishes basic asset management tasks such as rendition generation, metadata writeback, page extraction, media extraction, and transcoding.

-To see the various workflow models available by default, see [!UICONTROL Tools > Workflow > Models] in [!DNL Experience Manager].
+To see the various workflow models available by default, see **[!UICONTROL Tools > Workflow > Models]** in [!DNL Experience Manager].

 ![Some of the default workflow](assets/aem-default-workflows.png)